Jhana 8 logo with lotus leaf.

 Ten-day intensive retreats take place most months.
 They usually begin about mid-month (dates vary).
 The 40-person retreat capacity sometimes fills, so it’s a good idea to preregister by mail or in person.
 A 90 baht (US $3.60) daily fee covers food expenses.
 Teaching and monastery facilities are offered freely.
 Visitors are usually welcome to practice meditation here between retreats too.

 A simplified schedule is followed with more freedom for one to organize one’s own time.
 Teachers may not be available, however.
 Note that the wat closes occasionally.
-Two new programs have been developed for approved old students: an intensive 20-day retreat and a less-intensive 3-month work retreat scholarship; both are designed to help the student understand more fully how to incorporate their formal practice into their normal life.
+Two new programs have been developed for approved old students.
+An intensive 20-day retreat and a less-intensive 3-month work retreat scholarship.
+Both are designed to help the student understand more fully how to incorporate their formal practice into their normal life.

 A Thai nun, Magee, Ah Mohn Pahn, is in charge of the center (nuns rarely have such a position in Thailand).
 She speaks English but does not teach the foreigners.